shaunschembri/ElasticTMDB/README.md

 ```

 ### Elasticsearch Server
 Follow the instructions [here](https://www.elastic.co/downloads/elasticsearch) to install a fresh Elasticsearch server.
 If you already have Elasticsearch installed, you can use it along side other applications as ElasticTMDB will create 2 new indexes on first execution and will not interfere with any other indexes present.
+The indexes will created with 1 shard and no replicas so optimised for a single node cluster.
+Please modify the number_of_shards and number_of_replicas value in the [mapping](mapping) files if you would like to create the indexes with more shards and with replicas.

 ### TMDB API Key
 Obtain a key to The Movie Database to access the API.
 To obtain the API key, follow these steps: